tomgxz/Kraken/REPORT.md

   > I haven't really used HTML, CSS, and JavaScript outside of small things here and there

   3. Existing website builders
-  > A lot of website builders that I have seen before are very feature heavy and convoluted, which can often obscure the creation of a website.
-The paywall against many of their features often annoys me
+  > A lot of website builders that I have seen before are very feature-heavy and convoluted, which can often obscure the creation of a website.
+The paywall against many of their features often annoys me.

   4. Ideal features
-  > If I were looking for a website builder, I would want it to be easy to pick up how to use, and have it so that I could edit an existing site quickly - very user friendly.
+  > If I were looking for a website builder, I would want it to be easy to pick up how to use, and have it so that I could edit an existing site quickly - very user-friendly.
 The ability to invite other people to help with the creation would be good, and the ability to import and export sites.
 I'd also want it to have a lot of customisability so that I can make the website look how I want.

   6. Other comments
-  > Make sure to use VS code as its 100% better than everything else.
+  > Make sure to use VS code as it's 100% better than everything else.

 ##### Luke, Student
   1. Technical experience